 To address these limitations and high unmet need for effectively treating Demodex blepharitis, we are developing TP-03, formulated as an eye drop, which we believe, if approved, has the potential to become the standard of care for Demodex blepharitis.
 TP-03 is a novel therapeutic based on the drug, lotilaner, which is designed to paralyze and eradicate mites and other parasites through the inhibition of parasite-specific GABA-Cl channels.
-To date, TP-03 has successfully met the primary and secondary endpoints, as applicable, in the completed Phase 2b/3 Saturn-1 pivotal trial, as well as each of the four completed Phase 2 trials.
+To date, TP-03 has successfully met the primary and secondary endpoints, as applicable, in the completed Phase 2b/3 Saturn-1 and Phase 3 Saturn-2 randomized, placebo controlled pivotal trials, as well as each of the four completed Phase 2 trials.
 TP-03 was generally well tolerated throughout these trials.
 As a result, we believe that TP-03 has the potential to be the first ever approved therapeutic for Demodex blepharitis.